sysdiglabs/terraform-aws-secure-for-cloud/modules/infrastructure/permissions/general/README.md

-# AWS Single-Account User Permissions
+# Permissions :: General

-Module will create a user with its accessKey/secret, with all the required permissions for `/examples/single-account-k8s` to work.
-These permissions are what it's required for both threat-detection and scanning to work.
+Will create an IAM user and add general permissions

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements